moosefs/moosefs-docker-cluster/README.md

 # MooseFS Docker Cluster

-This is a sample configuration of a multiple node MooseFS cluster on Docker using Ubuntu 14.04 LTS.
-It consists of a master server with a CGI, 5 chunkservers and one client machine.
+This is a sample configuration of a multiple node MooseFS cluster on Docker using Debian Stretch.
+It consists of a master server with a CGI, 4 chunkservers and one client machine.
 After a successful installation you have a fully working MooseFS cluster to play with its amazing features.

 # Updates